nirajvnec/testLTC/README.md

+Hi Mansi,

+Could you please deploy it and notify us once the deployment is complete?

+Thank you.

+Best regards,
+Niraj

 Could you please create a JIRA ticket and coordinate with the appropriate team to resolve this?
 This issue needs to be addressed in due course.